peter88213/nvhelp-de/source/plotting.rst

 column of the Baumansicht.

-You can use Plotlinien to establish named connections between scenes, such as *setup -> payoff*, so you can keep track of this relationship even if the scenes are far away from each other.
+You can use Plotlinien to establish named connections between scenes, such as *setup -> payoff*, so kann man keep track of this relationship even if the scenes are far away from each other.

 .. figure:: _images/causality01.png